Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 5: Apply for the apartment

+If you like the apartment, apply for it as soon as you can.

+![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)

 ### Required documents

-To get the apartment, **come prepared**.
-Bring a copy of all your documents with you.
-If you like the apartment, you can apply during the visit.

-![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)

 Bring these documents with you:[^19]